GarimaChauhan16/Excel/README.md

 1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?

-Based on the charts created as part of the exercise, the following three conclusions can be drawn about Kickstarter campaign:
+i.
 Chart-1 shows that the rate of success in the music category is highest followed by Theatre and Film & Videos.

+ii.
 If we filter Chart-2 based on categories, we find that Music has some sub-categories which have 100% success rates with lower number     of historical campaigns.
 (Metal for example), which implies lesser competition for a new project in the sub-category.

+iii.
 Chart-3 can be used to identify the most successful launch month for the campaign- May in this case.

 2. What are some limitations of this dataset?